 Membership.
-The Cluster Committee consists of a minimum of three cluster members elected annually as part of the Conservancy-wide election, or subsequently appointed by the Board of Trustees.
+The Cluster Committee consists of a minimum of three cluster members elected every two years as part of the Conservancy-wide election, or subsequently appointed by the Board of Trustees.

 Should less than three Cluster Committee members be elected or appointed, they will serve in a caretaker status until such time as the requisite number of committee members are elected or appointed.

 Officers.
 The Cluster Committee shall elect one of its members as the Chairperson and shall elect other officers, as appropriate.
 The election of officers must be held within 21 days of the establishment of the Cluster Committee.
 The Chairperson shall notify the Conservancy’s Administration Office of the election of Cluster Committee officers within 31 days of the establishment of the Cluster Committee.